fuzzylabs/evidently-monitoring-pattern/README.md

 This will split the dataset into reference and 2 production datasets, one with drifted data and one without.

 - To monitor data drift or outliers, etc.., two datasets are required to perform comparison.
 The house price data downloaded from Kaggle is split into a reference and a production dataset.
 The reference dataset is used as the baseline data and for training the model.
-The second dataset is the current production data which will be used to compared against the reference dataset to identify data drift and detect outliers.
+The second dataset is the current production data which will be used to compared against the reference dataset to identify data drift.
 The production dataset does not include the price column as the price will be predicted by the regression model.
 The scripts will create two scenarios of production data, one with data drift and one without.

 ## Training the Random Forest Regressor